 Lentil, Sweet Potato, and Kale Stew (adapted from Mezzetta.com)

-1/2 onion, diced
+1 small onion, diced

 2 cloves garlic, minced

-coarse salt and fresh ground pepper
+salt and freshly ground pepper

 1. Heat the olive oil in a medium sauce pan over medium to medium-low heat.
 Add the onion, celery, carrot, and garlic.
 Cook, stirring often, until the vegetables start to brown a bit, 8-10 minutes.
 Add the garam masala and cook for another 3-5 minutes.

 2. Add the lentils and chicken stock, and bring to a boil.
 Cover, reduce the heat to maintain a simmer, and cook for 10 minutes, stirring occasionally.
 Add the sweet potato and simmer an additional 10-15 minutes, or until the lentils and sweet potato are tender. ***This is where you may or may not need the water.
 Add it in if the stew looks too thick; if there isn't enough liquid the lentils won't cook properly***